salman5900/Taskmanager-api/README.md

 #### 2. Log In (Get Tokens)

 -   **Endpoint:** `POST /api/token/`
--   **Description:** Authenticates a user and returns a pair of access and refresh tokens.
+-   **Description:** Authenticates a user and returns access and refresh tokens.
 -   **Body:**
     ```json
     {